Gera1313/employee-tracker/README.md

 ## Usage

 The following images show the web application's appearance and functionality.
-Keep in mind this is a work in progress.
-It is not complete yet.

 ![A generated README file](./Assets/Images/Home.png)